jggautier/dataverse-scripts/get-dataverse-metadata/README.md

  * The scripts that create the CSV files look for fields in Dataverse's standard Citation metadata block.
 They can be adjusted, particularly the get_primitive_fields.py script, to get metadata in other metadata blocks.
  * More scripts can be added to get the values of additional compound metadata fields.
  * Python 2 is not supported primarily because I couldn't get Python 2's version of the CSV module to encode the JSON values as utf-8 before writing metadata values to CSV files.
 So I switched to Python 3 (and never looked back).
- * The "get_dataset_pids_and_json_metadata.py" script won't work if the Dataverse repository requires an API key in order to use the Search API to get dataset PIDs or the Native API to download dataset metadata.
+ * The "get_dataset_json_metadata.py" script won't work if the Dataverse repository requires an API key in order to use a Native API endpoint to download dataset metadata.
  * For Mac OS users, some scripts return a message that starts with "objc[1775]: Class FIFinderSyncExtensionHost".
 It's related to the use of a module called tkinter, which creates a UI to accept user input.
 The message should not stop the scripts from working.
 More information about a similar message is at https://stackoverflow.com/questions/46999695/class-fifindersyncextensionhost-is-implemented-in-both-warning-in-xcode-si, in which some people agree that it's a MacOS problem that can be ignored.